 Evocon is the easiest way for manufacturers to start monitoring their production machines.

-Evocon is free for all manufacturers for the first 30 days in order to test the system and to experience the benefits first hand.
+Evocon is free for all manufacturers for the first 30 days in order to test the system and to see how it works.

 For companies and corporations with more than 10 machines, we offer a custom price per machine.

 Using Evocon requires our IIoT device.
 It is used to capture production signals from your machines.
 One device can monitor up to 3 machines and is a one time cost with a 1-year warranty.
 The total cost for Evocon devices depends on how many machines you want to monitor.

 You can also implement Evocon as a hardware-free solution if you store production data in a local database.

 Get Evocon's online product tour to see how our OEE software visualizes production data.

 Manufacturing companies in 14 different industries use Evocon.
 The most popular production output that our system registers are pieces and boxes.
 But the system can also monitor running meters, liters, productive work time and flow production.
 And even though all companies have a slightly unique production process, we can always find a suitable solution.

 To learn more about how to monitor production with Evocon and what hardware you need, read our article: How to Monitor Production and Track OEE Using Evocon?